run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/reports/create/dashboard-customize-management-panel-smart-decision.md

         +   Click on *Links*:

-            +   Click on the “Edit widget configuration” icon about the *Links* box;
+            +   Click on the “Edit widget configuration” icon in the *Links* box;

-            +   Complete the fields available and click on "Add" to set the *Type*, if "Internal", select the system Menu (e.g.: Processes \> Portfolio and Catalog Management \> Smart Portal), if "External" define the Title/Key and add the URL;
+            +   Complete the fields available and click on "Add" to set the *Type*, if it's "Internal" select the system Menu (e.g.: Processes \> Portfolio and Catalog Management \> Smart Portal), if it's "External" define the Title/Key and add the URL;

             +   Click on "Apply".